KenzieAcademy/kwitter-api/README.md

   confirm that the api is working locally by making a request to `GET localhost:3000/messages`

-  note: visiting `localhost:3000` will take you to the swagger ui specification, which is currently incomplete. there is also a more complete description of the api in the postman collection file, `Kwitter API.postman_collection.json`
+  note: visiting `localhost:3000` will take you to a swagger/openapi documentation page for the available api endpoints.
+There is also a postman collection file available to use: `Kwitter API.postman_collection.json`

 ### Basic setup for deploying to heroku